xiaoxing2001/Earth-Adapter/readme.md

-# Earth_adapter Bridge the Geospatial Domain Gaps  with Mixture of Frequency Adaptation
+# Earth Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation